 2. Control thy expenditures: Live below your means!
 This is crucial advice to a society so in love with debt so much so that consumer debt has reached levels never seen before.

-4. Guard thy treasures from loss: Diversify your investment portfolio to drastically reduce the probability of total loss.
+4. Guard thy treasures against loss: Diversify your investment portfolio to drastically reduce the probability of total loss.
 Where appropriate, use insurance for additional protection from loss.

-6. Insure a future income: Let the power of compounding interest work for you.
+6. Ensure a future income: Let the power of compounding interest work for you.
 Start planning for retirement early.
 Maximize your RRSP.